 Companies may be struck off the register for a number of reasons, amongst the most common being annual filings have not been adhered to or annual license fees have not been paid.
 Once a company is struck off the register it is possible to have it restored.
 Our experience in working with registries around the world means we can guide you through the restoration process.
 Restoring a company will not only release company assets, such as property and frozen bank accounts but also allows trading to continue.
 If a company is struck off due to late filings or non-compliance we can assist not only with the restoration process but with preparation of the outstanding documents to bring the company back into good standing.

 Below you will find estimated restoration fees for our most popular jurisdictions, these fees may differ depending on the circumstances surrounding dissolution.

 Administrative Company Restoration

 Administrative restoration allows the company registry to restore a dissolved company without authorisation from the courts.
-Companies can only qualify for an Administrative restoration if they have been struck off for a certain period of time, the qualifying time period is dependent on the country they were registered.
+Administrative restoration is subject to time restrictions, the qualifying time period is dependent on the country of registration.

 Court Order Company Restoration

-A company will require a court company restoration if it has passed the dissolved period allowed by the country registry to qualify for an Administrative Restoration, or it does not fit the criteria to qualify.
-The completion time for a court order company restoration is far greater due to court appearances required and filing requirements.
+A company will require a court company restoration if it has passed the time period allowed to qualify for an Administrative Restoration, or it does not fit the criteria to qualify.
+Court restorations take longer due to the waiting time for a court date.

 Please complete our restoration form for a detailed breakdown of fees and services.